H4SSA4AN/FAQConcept/faq-video-poc/README.md

 ```

 In speech mode:
-- **🎤 Default Mode** - No flags needed, just run the script!
+- Default Mode - No flags needed, just run the script!
-- **🤖 Advanced AI-powered Voice Activity Detection** - completely hands-free!
+- Advanced AI-powered Voice Activity Detection - completely hands-free!
-- **👂 Automatic speech detection** - starts recording when you speak (no button pressing!)
+- Automatic speech detection - starts recording when you speak (no button pressing!)
-- **⏹️  Smart silence detection** - stops recording automatically when you finish
+- Smart silence detection - stops recording automatically when you finish
-- **🎙️  Pre-roll audio capture** - includes the beginning of your speech
+- Pre-roll audio capture - includes the beginning of your speech
-- **🔄 Continuous conversation loop** - runs until Ctrl+C or you say "stop"
+- Continuous conversation loop - runs until Ctrl+C or you say "stop"
-- **🗣️  Voice commands** - say "quit", "exit", or "stop" to end the session
+- Voice commands - say "quit", "exit", or "stop" to end the session
-- **💡 Natural interaction** - speak as you normally would in conversation
+- Natural interaction - speak as you normally would in conversation

 #### Manual Recording Mode